jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 < P: type containment >

 The last picture is still called overlapping notation.
-You can see that the overlapping notation does not show all the details about the lines.
+You can see that the overlapping notation might not show all the details about the lines.
 It just shows their resulting effect.

 ##### Triangles for Arbitrary Groupings